wtsia/Blog-Site/roverblog/content/posts/Scalability.md

 - Redis: has extra db features like persistence, built-in data structures i.e. sets and lists
 Memacached: if only caching, and scales easily

-#### Summary:
+> Summary:
 Cached Objects is the preferred pattern, where the class stores complete instance in cache after assembly.
-If change occurs, discard object, and allows asynch.
+If change occurs, discard object, and allows asynchronism.
 Redis is more feature rich in caching.

 ## Asynchronism
 - Imagine buying bread and being told to wait for 2 hours before it's ready--asynch avoids this